elibarrow/BAE305-SP24-LAB5/README.md

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-***Discussion Questions:***
-**Part 2**
-1.**What is the difference between an analog and a digital signal?**
-Digital signals are non-continuous electronic signals while analog signals are continuous electronic signals.

-2. **In your lab report, list a few examples of real-world examples which can be described by an analog signal.
-Likewise, what are the two states which can be conveyed by a digital signal?**
-A few real-world examples of analog signals are temperature sensor that output a voltage that is equal to the temperature, pressure sensors that output the voltage or current level that corresponds to the measured pressure and light intensity sensors that the strength of the output signal corresponds to the intensity.
-They two possible states for analog signals is either Low State, which equals 0, or the High State, which equals 1.

-3. **What happens to the Serial Monitor Refresh rate as you move the potentiometer to control the LED blinking time?**
-The Serial Monitor Refresh rate only takes measurements when the light blinks and as you increase the resistance in the potentiometer, the rate of measurements slows down as well.

 ## Part 3 - Controlling an LED with a photoresistor ##
 For this part of the lab we used the program from part 2 and replaced the potentiometer with a photoresistor in series with a 10k&Omega; resistor.
 We then connected the pin to the photoresistor and ground to the resistor.
 The analog input was connected to the node between the photoresistor and the resistor.
 The photo of that circuit is shown below.